 The effect of multi-factor coupling on the UCS of TWSC is shown in Figs. 6-8.
 From Fig. 6, under the coupling effect of cement and fly ash, TWSC has the highest strength under the condition of low fly ash content and high cement content.
 In addition, there is a critical value of cement content that shifts the effect of fly ash on the UCS of TWSC from enhancement to weakening at 7 d, 14 d and 28 d.
-Taking the 7 d UCS as an example, the UCS of TWSC enhances with the increase of fly ash content when the cement content is lower than 480 kg/m.
-The UCS of TWSC weakens with the increase of fly ash content when the cement content is higher than 480 kg/m.
-Moreover, the 7 d UCS of TWSC increases by 17.7% when the cement content is 440 kg/m and the fly ash content is increased from 50 to 150 kg/m, the 7 d UCS of TWSC is increased by only 5.6%.
+Taking the 7 d UCS as an example, the UCS of TWSC enhances with the increase of fly ash content when the cement content is lower than 480 kg/m3.
+The UCS of TWSC weakens with the increase of fly ash content when the cement content is higher than 480 kg/m3.
+Moreover, the 7 d UCS of TWSC increases by 17.7% when the cement content is 440 kg/m3 and the fly ash content is increased from 50 to 150 kg/m3.
+However, when the cement content is 470 kg/m3, and the fly ash content is increased from 50 to 150 kg/m3, the 7 d UCS of TWSC is increased by only 5.6%.
 This indicates that the enhancement of UCS of TWSC by fly ash is more significant under the condition of low cement content.
-Overall, the UCS of TWSC is significantly enhanced with the increase of cement content when the fly ash content is not significant under the condition of low cement content.
+Overall, the UCS of TWSC is significantly enhanced with the increase of cement content when the fly ash content is low.

-low.
 This indicates that the addition of appropriate amount of fly ash to the composite cementitious system can enhance the activity of cement and improve the UCS of TWSC.